 The Commission on Education and Training for Patient Safety published its report Improving Safety Through Education and Training in 2016.
 Since then Health Education England (HEE) has been delivering against the recommendations within the report nationally, regionally and in collaboration with partners.
-This has set a firm grounding for the next phase of educational development required to deliver the NHS Patient Safety Strategy.
+This has set a firm grounding for the next phase of educational development required to deliver the NHS Patient Safety Strategy (NPSS).

 Patient Safety Syllabus